-Upcoming SCR Tryouts
+Upcoming SCR Tryouts for 2014

 Interested in roller derby but don't have the time to commit to regular practice, the funds for travel or the blood-thirsty competitive drive?
 Want a great workout without all the bruising?
 Just look good in fishnets on skates?
 Check out our Rec League.